R3DRUN3/immunize/README.md

 ]
 ```

-The pipeline, for every image, produces an SBOM in [SPDX](https://spdx.github.io/spdx-spec/v2.3/) format and create an [in-toto attestation](https://docs.sigstore.dev/verifying/attestation/) for the image using that artifact as a predicate.
+The pipeline, for every image, produces an SBOM in [SPDX](https://spdx.github.io/spdx-spec/v2.3/) format and creates an [in-toto attestation](https://docs.sigstore.dev/verifying/attestation/) for the image using that artifact as a predicate.

 > [!Note]
 > You can learn the difference between SBOMs and Attestations [here](https://edu.chainguard.dev/open-source/sbom/sboms-and-attestations).